Lipophrys pholis: Habitat and biology

 The shanny is an intertidal species which displays homing behavior and which occurs along rocky coasts in shallow waters.
 This species can stay out of water sheltering under rocks or seaweeds.
 It is largely diurnal at high tide and it can breathe air when exposed by the ebbing tide.
 They prefer to remain in rockpools at low tide and will only shelter in crevices or under boulders if they cannot return to a favoured pool.
 Its food consists of small benthic invertebrates, especially snails, barnacles and amphipods, as well as some algae.
 Less important in its diet are crabs, polychaetes, isopods, copepods, limpets, mussels and other small molluscs.

 This species is oviparous: the female laying eggs which are 1.5 mm in diameter.
 The eggs are demersal and adhere to the substrate.
 Spawning occurs in the warmer months of April to August.
 The male and female mate in pairs, the male mates with several females and guards all of their eggs.
 Each female spawns three times in a season.
-The eggs are laid under rocks in the intertidal zone and the larvae are young can be common on shorelines in the autumn.
+The eggs are laid under rocks in the intertidal zone and the young can be common on shorelines in the autumn.